 Professionally organised event by Dublin/Wicklow Mountain Rescue Team, public liability insurance, race timing system, race number, course marking, manned check points and hydration & feed stations.
 And of course, the warm glow that comes with helping fund a vital frontline emergency service!

-No, all race numbers and other information associated with the event will be given to you upon registration on the day of the event.
+No, all race numbers and other information associated with the event will be given to you upon registration.
 We will be sending regular updates via email, and please check the Run The Line Facebook page – for updates.